ethereum-optimism/optimism/README.md

 ## L1liquidityPool.sol

 Layer 1 liquidity pool.
 It accepts ERC20 and ETH.

+**L1->L2**: When users **deposit into this contract**, then (1) the pool size grows and (2) corresponding funds are sent to them on the L2 side.
+**L2->L1**: When users **deposit into the corresponding L2 contract**, then (1) the pool size shrinks and (2) corresponding funds are sent to them at their L1 wallet.

 When users deposit into the Layer 2 liquidity pool, `L1liquidityPool.sol` sends tokens to the user on L1 and charges a convenience fee to the user.

 ### Initial values